 All in all, you should shoot to have your motivated seller website convert at least 10% of your visitors to leads at a minimum… and work your way toward a 15-20% conversion rate (for a quality lead) on the top end in today’s environment with building solid credibility on your website, great quality traffic.

-We also found, in a recent conversion test on motivated seller sites, a potential 55% conversion rate increase by making one simple change to the hero section.
+In a recent conversion test on motivated seller sites, we also found a potential 55% conversion rate increase by making one simple change to the hero section.

 Conversion Rate: Hero sections that increased conversion rates by anywhere from 25 to 55%